vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2024-01-29.md

 There are options for attending online and in-person.
 If you are based in Sheffield, we would strongly recommend attending in-person if possible.

-- Monday January 29th 13:00 - 16:00 Bartolome House, Seminar Room EG03, or Online
+Monday 5th February 13:00 - 16:30 The wave Seminar room 10, or online
-- Wednesday January 31st, 13:00 - 16:00 Bartolome House, Seminar Room EG03 or Online
+Wednesday 7th February 12:30 - 16:30 Bartolome House Seminar Room EG03, or online
-- Friday February 2nd 13:00, - 16:00 - Bartolome House, Seminar Room EG03 or Online
+Friday 9th February 12:30 - 16:30 The Wave Seminar Room 10, or online

 Please only sign-up to the course if you are available on these dates, or prepared to devote time to review any sessions that you miss